dayton-outar/smpl/SPECIFICATION.md

 ## 3 Examples

-Here are some example procedures in SMPL.
+Here are some example procedures in _SMPL_.

 | Keyword | Purpose |
 | :--- | :--- |